Jury considers death penalty in Connecticut home invasion case

-NEW HAVEN A Connecticut jury on Wednesday began its third day of deliberating whether a man convicted of killing a mother and her two daughters in a gruesome home invasion should be executed for his crimes.
+NEW HAVEN A Connecticut jury ended on Tuesday its second day of deliberating whether a man convicted of killing a mother and her two daughters in a gruesome home invasion should be executed for his crimes.

 The same 12-person panel convicted Joshua Komisarjevsky, 31, in October of the 2007 murders of Jennifer Hawke-Petit, 48, and her two daughters Hayley Petit, 17, and Michaela Petit, 11.
 The girls' father was the sole survivor of the attack.